gizur-ess-prabhat/jacc-dev/README.md

 `vagrant up vb`.
 Then reboot the machine with `vagrant halt vb` followed by ``vagrant up vb`.
 Rebooting is needed since a kernel upgrade is performed.

-It should also be possible to run `bootstrap.sh` followed by ``bootstrap2.sh` in any Ubuntu machine.
+It is also be possible to run `bootstrap.sh` followed by ``bootstrap2.sh` in any Ubuntu machine.

+Then goto the folder where npm installs the modules.
+This is here if the vagrant file above was
+used: `/usr/lib/node_modules/jacc/`

+ * Copy jacc_config.json.template to jacc_config.json and edit the settings if necesary.
-Then copy config.json.template to config.json and edit the settings if necesary.
+ * Copy hipache_config.json.template to hipache_config.json and edit the settings if necesary.

+If you already have docker, hipache and node installed then just do `npm install --production -g`

 ## AWS EC2